 LEAP for Education

-In our programs, middle school and high school students LEARN and EXPLORE their interests through enrichment, career exploration, field trips and community service.
-Those students then take what they have learned in order to develop a plan and ASPIRE to a better life.
-Our youth PURSUE their goals with the skill set required to succeed in college and career.
+In our programs, middle and high school students LEARN about a variety of topics and EXPLORE through project-based learning, career exploration and community service.
+Those students then take what they have learned in order to identify their interests and ASPIRATIONS and PURSUE their own pathways to, and through, college.

 |2002 – 2013||2004 – Present||LEAP Incorporates|